yehia67/documentation/utils/0.1/official/tangle-certificate/overview.md

 Before you can create a certificate, you need a background SVG image.

-This SVG image can include the placeholders that are wrapped in double percentage signs (%%).

-When you come to create a certificate, you can specify the content that will replace the placeholders.
+This SVG image can include placeholders that are wrapped in double percentage signs (%%).
+When you come to create a certificate, you can specify the content to replace the placeholders.

 1. Create a file called `background.svg` in your working directory and copy in the following code